-Historic Sites of Manitoba: Medd House Museum (324 Second Street, Winnipegosis)
+Historic Sites of Manitoba: Medd House Museum (324 Second Street, Winnipegosis, RM of Mossey River)

-The Medd House is one of the last grand wooden homes in the village of Winnipegosis.
-Built in 1900 for George Bellamy, it was purchased in 1914 by Dr. A. E. Medd when he married Agnes McArthur.
+The Medd House is one of the last grand wooden homes in Winnipegosis.
+Built in 1900 for George Bellamy, it was purchased in 1914 by Dr. Alfred Ernest Medd when he married Agnes McArthur.
 This home served as residence for the Medd family, the doctor’s office, and the first “hospital” where operations were performed on the dining room table or kitchen table until 1927.

 The house has been primarily owned by the doctor and his family.
 His widow lived there until the 1970s then the family kept it as a summer residence.
 The family donated the house to the village for use as a museum with a number of the original furnishings and personal artifacts.